Ira Murchison

 Ira James Murchison (February 6, 1933 – March 28, 1994) was an American athlete, winner of the gold medal in 4 × 100 m relay at the 1956 Summer Olympics.

 Born in Chicago, Illinois, he attended Phillips High School.
 Murchison was noted for his exceptional speed from the starting block, which earned him a nickname Human Sputnik.

 Before the Melbourne Olympics, Murchison equalled twice the 100 m world record of 10.2 and ran in Berlin a new world record of 10.1, thus becoming one of the favourites to win the 100 m Olympic gold medal.
 But at Melbourne, Murchison managed to finish only in a disappointing fourth place.
 He also ran the leadoff leg of the 4 × 100 m relay team for the United States, and helped the American team to a gold medal in a world record time of 39.5.

 He attended the University of Iowa, but later transferred to Western Michigan.
-In 1957, Murchison repeated the 100 yd world record of 9.3 and, as a Western Michigan University student, won the 1958 NCAA championships in 100 yd.
+In 1957, Murchison equalled the 100 yd world record of 9.3 and, as a Western Michigan University student, won the 1958 NCAA championships in 100 yd.
 At the 1963 Pan American Games, Murchison finished third in the 100 m and helped the American 4 × 100 m relay team to win a gold medal.

 During the 1970s, Murchison was the coach of a women's track team in Chicago.
 One of the women he coached was 1976 Olympic sprinter, Rosalyn Bryant.

 Ira Murchison died of cancer in Harvey, Illinois, aged 61.